Standard Flowsheet Format (SFF)

 To get started using SFF in your applications, check out the Schema Reference to understand the structure of an SFF JSON document.
 You can also view the full raw schema on the Full JSON Schema page.

-All versions of the schema are available under the schema/ directory, for example: schema/schema_v_0.0.2.json.
+All versions of the SFF schema are available under the schema/ directory, for example: schema/schema_v_0.0.2.json.

 Example Usage